Pulse shape simulation for the reduced charge collection layer in p-type high-purity germanium detectors: Method validation

 We use both the numerical simulation and the analytical approach to compute the drift of hole clouds generated by events that all have a deposited energy of 10\,keV (corresponding to 3389\,holes).
 All holes in the charge cloud of a single event start from the same position simultaneously for both two approaches.

 Figure \ref{fig.truecoaxial_time_pdf} shows the distribution of the time when the holes arrive at the $p$-$n$ boundary for a starting depth of 0.5\,mm from the surface.
 The integral of this curve divided by the initial hole number (3389) is the charge collection efficiency of the event, see Equation \ref{eq.cce_calc}.
-We observe that the analytical results lie within 1\,$\sigma$ of the simulations (using the estimated Poisson fluctuation).
+The simulated distribution agrees with the analytical one.
+Notably, the uncertainties in the simulated histogram are overestimated, similar to the calculation of CCE uncertainty described in Section \ref{sec2.4}.

 In addition to the arrival time, we compare the depth dependency of the CCE by generating events at different depths in the RCC layer.
-Figure \ref{fig.truecoaxial_cce} shows that the two CCE curves are also in very good agreement between numerical simulation and analytical solution.
+Figure \ref{fig.truecoaxial_cce} shows that the two CCE curves from the numerical simulation and analytical solution are also consistent.